 Jan 17, 2019|

 With global air travel today, we are able to span countries and even continents in mere hours.
 While this makes exploring far reaches of the globe simple, by crossing multiple time zones so quickly our circadian rhythm (your internal clock) can end up out of sync with the schedule of your destination.
-It’s this internal mismatch which can result in jet lag.
-You can help reduce or avoid jet lag by follow our tips below.
+It’s this internal mismatch that can result in jet lag.
+You can help reduce or avoid jet lag by following our tips below.
 Is there jet lag when you fly to South America?
 Yes absolutely, but it also depends on where you are traveling from.
 We make global journeys quite often.
 Usually to South America!
 Here are some practical tips from our expert travel consultants for preventing jet lag so that you can make the most of your next trip to South America!

 1. How to Avoid Jet Lag Before You Leave for South America

 - Understand that jet lag is the result of a sensory mismatch between our circadian rhythm and the sensory input (light).
 Typically, jet lag is more pronounced when traveling east than traveling west.
 This makes South America a really great destination from North American as travelers experience less jet lag compared with destinations such as Europe or Asia.

 - Naturally, the more time zones we cross, the greater the effects of jet lag typically are.
 Minimize this difference by beginning to adjust your eating and sleeping schedules to your destination before you leave.

 - Pick flights onboard new generation aircraft like the Boeing 787 or Airbus 350 which have higher cabin humidity than traditional airliners and have high-tech cabin lighting.
 Both of these features are designed to keep you feeling great during and after your flights.

 2. How to Avoid Jet Lag During Your Journey to South America

 - Drink plenty of non-alcoholic fluids and nourish your body with healthy natural and wholesome foods.